hooriyaa/hackathon_3/README.md

 • Order Records: Tracks user orders and purchase history.

-## Responsive Design
+## Responsive Design:
 -Fully responsive user interface for all pages, ensuring a seamless experience across various devices and screen sizes.

-## Third-Party API Integration
+## Third-Party API Integration:
 •ShipEngine: Used for calculating shipping rates and tracking orders.

-Stripe: Used for secure payment processing.
+•Stripe: Used for secure payment processing.

-Clerk: Used for user authentication and profile management.
+•Clerk: Used for user authentication and profile management.

-User Interface Workflow
+## User Interface Workflow:

-Home Page (localhost:3000/)
+## Home Page (localhost:3000/)

-Displays a list of products fetched from Sanity CMS.
+•Displays a list of products fetched from Sanity CMS.

-Each product includes a name, image, price, and rating.
+•Each product includes a name, image, price, and rating.

-Users can click on a product to navigate to its detail page.
+•Users can click on a product to navigate to its detail page.

-Product Detail Page (localhost:3000/product/:id)
+## Product Detail Page (localhost:3000/product/:id)

-Displays detailed information about a specific product, including:
+•Displays detailed information about a specific product, including:

-Name, Image, Old Price, New Price, Description, Stock, and Rating.
+•Name, Image, Old Price, New Price, Description, Stock, and Rating.

-Allows users to add the product to the cart or wishlist.
+•Allows users to add the product to the cart or wishlist.

-Cart (localhost:3000/cart)
+## Cart (localhost:3000/cart)

-Lists all added products with their quantity and total price.
+•Lists all added products with their quantity and total price.

-Users can modify quantities or remove products from the cart.
+•Users can modify quantities or remove products from the cart.

-Checkout Page (localhost:3000/cart/checkout)
+•Users must be signed in to proceed to payment.

-Collects shipping information and integrates ShipEngine to calculate shipping rates.
+•Collects shipping information and integrates ShipEngine to calculate shipping rates.

+•Users must be signed in to proceed to payment.

+## Payment Page (localhost:3000/cart/payment)

-Processes payments securely using Stripe.
+•Processes payments securely using Stripe.

-Payment Confirmation (localhost:3000/cart/checkout/payment)

-Confirms the payment and redirects users to the order confirmation page.

-Order Confirmation (localhost:3000/confirmation)

-Displays a success message with order details.
+•Users must be signed in to complete the payment.

+## Shipment Page (localhost:3000/shipment)

+•Displays shipping details and allows users to confirm their shipment information.

-Thanks the user and provides an option to continue shopping.
+•Provides an option to track the order using ShipEngine.

-Wishlist (localhost:3000/wishlist)
+## Wishlist (localhost:3000/wishlist)

-Displays products saved by the user for future reference.
+•Displays products saved by the user for future reference.

-Users can move items from the wishlist to the cart.
+•Users can move items from the wishlist to the cart.

-User Authentication (localhost:3000/login)
+## User Authentication (localhost:3000/login)

-Provides secure user authentication using Clerk.
+•Provides secure user authentication using Clerk.

-Users can sign up, log in, and manage their profiles.
+•Users can sign up, log in, and manage their profiles.

 Application Workflow
 Home Page: